cse247-su20/247LabExtension/HashLab/commonSequence-instrs.md

 # Most common base pair problem: instructions

+## NOTES / TODO

+1. Need to explain the term 'amortized' in overall instructions, or remove it, as students haven't seen that term in 247.
+2. Change 'n' to 'k' in the problem parameters.
+It's more natural for `n` to be the length of the full sequence and `k` to be the length of the -grams.

 ## Guiding questions

 1. Give a high-level description in English of an algorithm to solve the problem.
 For example, your algorithm might start with "Scan through the sequence, and for each substring of length n..." etc.
    A: Scan through the sequence, and for each substring of length n (i.e. each `n-gram`), increment a count of how many times it's occurred.
 At the end of the process, return the most frequently occurring n-gram .
 2. Now think about implementing your algorithm.
 What data structure seems most straightforward to use to implement the algorithm?
 Are there any issues with using that structure?
-   A: An array seems best as we could directly store/look up counts of each n-gram.
+   A: An array seems best as we could directly store/look up counts of
+	each n-gram.
 However, there are two issues with using an array:
       * It could take a prohibitive amount of space, as we'd need one slot for each possible n-gram.
       * We'd need to figure out how to map n-grams to array indices.